Job Placements 2021-2022

 Job Placements 2020-2021

 Emily Dreyfus received her Ph.D. in Summer, 2020.
 Emily has been selected by the Postdoc Network Brandenburg to act as an Independent Researcher at the Film University Babelsberg KONRAD WOLF, beginning in 2022.
-She was a Post-Doc and Humanities Teaching Fellow at the University of Chicago.
+She was a Post-Doc and Humanities Teaching Fellow at the University of Chicago in 2020-2021.

 Daniel Carranza received his Ph.D. in Spring, 2020.
 He has accepted a tenure-track position in Germanic Studies at Harvard University.

 Ethan Blass received his Ph.D. in Winter, 2020.
 Upon graduating, he spent a semester teaching at Colorado State University and later became a Lecturer of German at the University of Oklahoma.
 He is now in a tenure-track position at Wartburg College in Waverly, Iowa

 Job Placements 2019-2020

 Mirjam Berg received her Ph.D. in Autumn, 2019.
 She is currently a wissenschaftliche Mitarbeiterin at the Language Learning Center at the TH Köln (University of Applied Sciences Cologne) and program coordinator of the DAAD-project Integra (Integration von Geflüchteten ins Fachstudium).

 Jessica Resvick received her Ph.D. in Spring, 2019.
 She was an Andrew W. Mellon Postdoctoral Fellow in the Department of German Studies at Dartmouth College and is now Assistant Professor of German in the Department of Languages & Literatures at Oklahoma State University.

 Job Placements 2018-2019